vanus-labs/docs/content/cloud-docs/source/chatai/setup.md

 **Perform the following steps to configure your ChatAI Source:**

-# Step 1: Set up your connection in Vanus Cloud
+# Set up your connection in Vanus Cloud

 1. Write a name for your connection.
    ![img.png](images/connection.png)